monsoonmaelstrom/book2/book2.md

 “I am!
 At least in Branton.
 Ask her.”

-“I will,” he tells me.
+“I will,” he tells me as we continue walking.

 It feels like Peter and I might have finally made some progress toward fixing things.

 ----

 When Peter and I finally return, I see Davy on the balcony—in the same position he was in when we left—moping.
 I’m still really, really mad at him.
-But part of me also knows that Liam was right, and I did mean it last night when I told Alex that I’m *sure* that Davy loves both of us.
+But part of me also knows that Liam is right, and I did mean it last night when I told Alex that I’m *sure* that Davy loves both of us.
 I’m sure of it in the way I am sure of very few things.
 I’m sure of it in the same way I’m sure that gravity exists and the sun will rise in the east.

 I set my hurt feelings aside and go out on the balcony.

 “So are you just going to hide out here forever?”
-I ask.
+I ask him.

 “I’m not hiding.”